chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 {{< note >}}

-- Assuming 10+1 nodes (1 bastion, 2 for automate UI, 2 for Chef-server, 3 for Postgresql, 3 for OpenSearch).
+- Assuming 10+1 nodes (1 bastion, 2 for Automate UI, 2 for Chef-server, 3 for Postgresql, 3 for OpenSearch).
 - The following config will, by default, leave the backup configuration empty.
 - To provide multiline certificates use triple quotes like `""" multiline certificate contents"""`.